Have you noticed your Facebook Page reach going down?

 To some of you the best tactics might be offline – are you regularly participating in events or handing out free samples of your products?

 This one is obvious, so I’ll keep it short and let you use your imagination.
 The more you celebrate the winner(s), the stronger the relationship, and the higher the engagement online and offline.

 Following these six steps should help you run a successful competition on Facebook.
-In addition to competitions, engaging your audience in sharing content mentioning your brand helps you to increase reach on Facebook – did you know that you can collate Facebook posts mentioning a keyword or hashtag and display them on your website?
+In addition to competitions, engaging your audience in sharing content mentioning your brand helps you to increase reach on Facebook – did you know that you can collate Facebook posts mentioning your Facebook Page and display them on your website?